WestConnex: Staging

 The Sydney Gateway project, now separate to the WestConnex project, was initially planned to be constructed and completed at the same time as the M4–M8 extensions.
-The Sydney Gateway's targeted opening date has since been pushed back two years to 2025.
+The Sydney Gateway's targeted opening date has since been pushed back one year to late 2024.

 Stage 1: M4 Widening and M4 East

 Stage 1 works included widening of the existing M4 Western Motorway from two or three to four lanes in each direction between Parramatta and Homebush Bay Drive; and the M4 East, new twin three-lane motorway tunnels between Homebush and Haberfield, connecting to the City West Link.

 The widening of the 7.5 km M4 section east of Church Street, Parramatta, began construction in March 2015 and was completed in July 2017.
 WestConnex tolls were introduced on this section one month later on 15 August 2017.

 The M4 East began construction in mid-2016 and opened on 13 July 2019.
-The M4 East was delivered by a Leighton Contractors Samsung John Holland joint venture.
+The M4 East was delivered by a Leighton Contractors, Samsung and John Holland joint venture.